 - The Alberta Association for Safety Partnerships (AASP), founded to serve its members, works in partnership with the Alberta government to provide standards and training to assist member companies with the development and implementation of a Health and Safety Program within the guidelines of the Partnerships in Injury Reduction standards.

 - Companies that meet the Audit requirements are issued with a Certificate of Recognition (COR) or Small Employer Certificate of Recognition (SECOR) by the Partnerships in Injury Reduction and cosigned by Certifying Partner (AASP).

 - As an incentive and in recognition of the reduced risk because of an implemented, audited and certified Health and Safety Program the Alberta Workers’ Compensation Board (WCB) may issue and annual rebate of up to 20% of the company’s WCB industry premium.

 Benefits of a COR/SECOR

 Achieving and maintaining a valid COR is required for earning a financial incentive through the WCB Partnerships in Injury Reduction program.
 Also, it is not unusual for Alberta corporations to expect contractors bidding on projects to hold a valid COR.
-To learn more about the history of COR go to the Alberta Labour website.
+To learn more about the history of COR go to the Alberta government website here.

 Benefits of COR: